FerretDB/FerretDB/docs/auth.md

 # Tasks
 ## Add support for separate connection pools for each user

+We will add support for Tigris authentication once it would be clear enough.

 *We will try to not store the username and password*.
 We should use PostgreSQL's authentication mechanism.